x11vnc/x11vnc-desktop/README.md

 This repository uses Github Actions to build the Docker images automatically and then push the images onto Docker Hub.
 For Github Actions to work in your fork correctly, please do the following three steps:
- 1. If you do not yet a [Docker Hub](https://hub.docker.com/) account, please create an account.
+ 1. If you do not yet have a [Docker Hub](https://hub.docker.com/) account, please create an account.
 Set the Github repository secret `DOCKER_HUB_USERNAME` to your Docker username.
  2. Set the Github repository secret `DOCKER_HUB_ACCESS_TOKEN` to your Docker